Carl's Drug Dealing Story

 The consequences are harsh if you're caught Possessing, Trafficking or Dealing.
 A heavy fine or a sentence of imprisonment is what many people pay.
 On and around the streets, you always worry.
 You could be walking around but won't have anything on you and you get pulled over.
 The police know you use speed and will always hound you but you've just got to take it.
 You're doing something wrong so you can't turn around and accuse them.

-Carl hasn't been searched for three to four weeks but he knows a person an average week who goes down for various sorts of drugs and just hopes he isn't next.
-In the last three weeks, he knew four people who have been caught.
+Carl hasn't been searched for three to four weeks but he knows on average, one person a week goes down for various drugs charges and just hopes he isn't next.
+In the last three weeks, he knows of four people who've been caught.
 It makes him want to stop even more.
 The police know a lot about Carl but have never caught him for anything.

-You lose business and customers and they get angry because they're hanging.
-Some will wait because they know you'll have a reliable supply and won't rip people off.
-If you do, they won't come back.
+You lose business and customers.
+They get angry because they're hanging out.
+Some people will wait because they know you'll have a reliable supply and you won't rip them off.

-Carl feels sorry for client addicts but goes through the same pain and anxiety.
+Carl feels sorry for his addicted clients but goes through the same pain and anxiety.
 It's hard saying no to them when you know they’ll come through.
-When he's hanging (needing drugs), he feels really depressed, sore and his health is "fucked" from the drugs.
+When he's hanging out himself, he feels so depressed, sore and his health is, "fucked," from the drugs.

 The ages he deals to tends to be between 17 to their 50's.
 The youngest dealer he's seen was 13 years old.
 "It's bullshit!
 They're doing it for their parents because they can't charge a 13 year old."